srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation.rst

     UHD and/or ZMQ are only required for Split 8 deployments, if you are planning on using a Split 7.2 deployment you may skip this step.

-The srsRAN Project uses RF drivers to support different radio types.
+|project_name| uses RF drivers to support different radio types.
 Currently, only UHD and ZMQ are supported:

 .. _Drivers: